11 Common Money Transfer Scams in 2025: How to Avoid Them

 • Remember that reputable companies will never contact you out of the blue and ask for access to your computer.

-• Never provide personal or financial information to unsolicited callers or email senders.
+• Do not provide personal or financial information to unsolicited callers or email senders.

 • Independently verify the legitimacy of any request for tech support services.